Asymptotic MMSE Analysis Under Sparse Representation Modeling

 where $\ppp{\rho^\circ_l}_{l=1}^3$ are given by (using the fact that the exponential term is convex)

-and $P_n$ is a polynomial (in $n$) term which depends functionally only on the terms inside the exponent at the r.h.s. of \eqref{midLapVar}, namely, $P_n\equiv P_n(m_r,\rho_1^\circ,\rho_2^\circ,\rho_3^\circ)$.
-Note that we do not provide the explicit form of $P_n$, due to the fact that it will also appear in the normalization factor in \eqref{lastee3}, and thus, essentially, will be canceled.
-Continuing, the maximizers are the solutions of the following equations: $\rho_1^\circ$ is the solution of
+and $P_n$ is a polynomial function of $n$, depending solely on the terms inside the exponent at the r.h.s. of \eqref{midLapVar}, namely, $P_n= P_n(m_r,\rho_1^\circ,\rho_2^\circ,\rho_3^\circ)$.
+We do not provide the explicit form of $P_n$, due to the fact that it will also appear in the normalization factor in \eqref{lastee3}, and thus, essentially, will be canceled.
+Continuing, the maximizers in \eqref{convexratemax} are the solutions of the following equations: $\rho_1^\circ$ is the solution of

 and $\rho_j^\circ$ for $j=2,3$, are the solutions of

 We have that (for $i=1,2,3$)

 and by using the saddle point equations \eqref{saddleeq1} and \eqref{saddleeq2}, the last two terms in the above equations vanish, and we remain with